 During 2014-2015 year, SKATS staff and a Land Use Working Group of local jurisdictional planners completed an update of the population, housing, and employment forecasts for the year 2035 for use in the 2015-2035 RTSP.
 The 2035 population, housing, and employment forecasts are summarized in Chapter 5 and Appendix A of the RTSP update.
-A forecast to 2040 will be needed for the next plan update in 2019, and SKATS will discuss ramifications of this with the SKATS TAC and Policy Committee.

-Coordinated county population forecasts are being conducted by the staff of the Population Research Center (housed at PSU).
-For Marion and Polk County, this work will begin in the fall of 2016 and be completed by June 2017.
-It is only after that work is completed that a 2040 population forecast can be coordinated with the local jurisdictions for the SKATS MPO area.
+Coordinated county population forecasts are being conducted by the staff of Portland State University's Population Research Center.
+For Marion and Polk County, this work will be completed by June 2017.
+It is only after that work is completed that a 2040 or 2045 population forecast, which will be needed for the update to the RTSP, can be coordinated with the local jurisdictions for the SKATS MPO area.
+SKATS will lead the activities of a 2040/2045 Land Use and Forecasting Work Group using staff from the local jurisdictions.